waf/MiniTerm/README.md

 Experimental terminal using the new PTY APIs from Microsoft.
 Written in C#, and heavily based on the native code examples.

+**EDIT: All development has been moved to [my fork of microsoft/console](https://github.com/waf/console/tree/add-csharp-conpty-sample).
+It will soon result in a PR to that repo.**

 ## Status

 Buggy proof-of-concept.
 Demonstrates the basic API calls required.